EU's top executive backs price cap on Russian pipeline gas | Headlines

 “We had imagined this would take two more months,'' she said in a speech in the German town of Murnau.
 “We have worked hard to end our dependency on Russian gas, turning instead to other suppliers.
 As a result, Norway now delivers more gas to Europe than Russia.
 Furthermore, the U.S. is supplying Europe with considerable volumes of liquid gas.”
 Natural gas is used to power industry, heat homes and offices, and generate electricity.

-Earlier this week, Russia's Gazprom halted the flow of natural gas through a major pipeline from Russia to Europe, citing maintenance reasons.
-The company said the stoppage should last three days.
+Russian energy giant Gazprom said Friday that it can't resume natural gas supplies through a major pipeline to Germany for now because of what it said was a need for urgent maintenance work.
+The announcement came just hours before Gazprom was due to recommence deliveries after a three-day stoppage.

-Gazprom started cutting supplies through Nord Stream 1 in mid-June and Russia has reduced gas deliveries to several European countries which have sided with Ukraine in the war.
+Gazprom started cutting supplies through the Nord Stream 1 pipeline in mid-June and Russia has reduced gas deliveries to several European countries which have sided with Ukraine in the war.

 “We see that the electricity market is no longer operating because it is being severely disrupted by Putin's manipulation,'' von der Leyen said ahead of a meeting next week in Brussels of EU energy ministers.
 The European Commission is also set to present a package of detailed measures later this month.